JoelHearne/CMV_HistoricImageryDB/README.md

 # CMV_HistoricImageryDB
-Historic imagery slider widget that pulls JPEG2000 imagery from OSGEO MapServer instance.
+Historic imagery slider widget that pulls JPEG2000 imagery from an [OSGEO MapServer](http://mapserver.org/) instance.
+The 3rd party basemaps are made possible by the "mapservLayer" custom widget.
+I gave up on getting JSAPI or CMV to work with non-ESRI WMS layers out of the box.
+The BaseMap widget is replaced by a custom basemap widget,"ModBasemaps", that integrates with the image slider widget.
+The image slider and modified basemap widgets adjust the available selection options to only show imagery datasets that are available for the current view.
+This widget is loosely designed to mimic the Google Earth historic image slider.

+This project also demonstrates an alternative to using ESRI's paradigm of using tiled AGS map services for basemaps.